William J. Wheeler

 Before joining MetLife, Wheeler was an investment banker for ten years at Donaldson, Lufkin & Jenrette (DLJ).
 During his career at DLJ, he managed a variety of transactions, including equity and debt financings, mergers and acquisitions, leveraged buyouts, financial advisory and restructurings in a number of different industries, including the insurance industry.

-Wheeler is a member of Wabash College’s board of trustees.
+Wheeler serves on the board of directors for the American Council of Life Insurers (ACLI) and the Council of the Americas (COA).
+He is also a member of Wabash College's board of trustees.
 He holds an M.B.A. from Harvard Business School and also received an A.B., magna cum laude, from Wabash College and was elected to Phi Beta Kappa.